nix-rfc-101/rfcs/rfcs/0166-nix-formatting.md

 Unless stated otherwise, any expression that fits onto one single line must be trivially formatted as such.

-For list elements, attributes and function arguments, the following applies:
+For list elements, attributes, and function arguments, the following applies:

 - If expanded into multiple lines, each item must be on its own line.
   - Grouping similar items together can be done by adding blank lines or comments between the groups instead.